wangxiaosong96/SBGDRL/README.md

 You can train and evaluate with your own datasets or custom hyperparmeters using `run_train.py` and `run_evaluate.py`.

 ### Training
-You can perform the training process of DINES with the following command:
+You can perform the training process of SBGDRL with the following command:
 ```bash
 python src/run_train.py [--<argument name> <argument value>] [...]
 ```